stdm/stdm.github.io/research.md

 [<img alt="Team" src="http://stdm.github.io/images/CAI-2024.jpg"/>](http://stdm.github.io/images/CAI-2024.jpg)

-The [Machine Perception and Cognition Group](https://www.zhaw.ch/en/engineering/institutes-centres/cai/machine-perception-and-cognition-group/) (fomerly Computer Vision, Perception and Cognition Group) is part of the [ZHAW Centre for Artificial Intelligence](https://www.zhaw.ch/en/engineering/institutes-centres/cai/), here depicted in its entirety in March 2024.
+The [Machine Perception and Cognition Group](https://www.zhaw.ch/en/engineering/institutes-centres/cai/machine-perception-and-cognition-group/) (fomerly Computer Vision, Perception and Cognition Group) is part of the [ZHAW Centre for Artificial Intelligence](https://www.zhaw.ch/en/engineering/institutes-centres/cai/) (the latter depicted here as of March 2024).

-My Machine Perception and Cognition Group performs **pattern recognition** research, working on a wide variety of tasks on image, audio or generally "signal" data.
-As a group, we focus on **deep learning** and **representation learning** methodology, inspired by biological learning.
+The Machine Perception and Cognition Group performs **representation learning for pattern recognition** research, working on a wide variety of tasks on image, audio or generally "signal" data.
+As a group, we focus on **deep learning** methodology, inspired by biological learning.
 Each task that we study has its own learning target (e.g., detection, classification, clustering, segmentation, novelty detection, control) and use case (e.g., **predictive maintenance**, **speaker diarization**  for multimedia indexing, **document analysis**, **optical music recognition**, **computer vision** for industrial quality control, **automated machine learning**, **deep reinforcement learning** for automated game play or building control), which in turn sheds light on different aspects of the learning process.

 The group has very diverse backgrounds, which helps us complement each other's skills: